vanting/RedSlim/README.md

 * **app/** contains all files for your app: `models/`, `controllers/`, `views/` (Twig templates) and your `config/` (configuration).
 Slim is instantiated in `app/start.php`
 * **vendor/** contains the libraries for your application, and you can update them with composer.
 * **web/** is for your assets: js/css/img files.
-It should be the only folder publically available so your domain should point to this folder. `web/index.php` bootstraps the rest of the application.
+It should be the only folder publicly available so your domain should point to this folder. `web/index.php` bootstraps the rest of the application.

 ##Writable Directory